ArmDeveloperEcosystem/workshop-multiarch-aks/instruqt/deploy.md

 # Deploy resources via Terraform

-This workshop demonstrates how to deploy a multi-architectural Azure Kubernetes service with both amd and arm based nodes.
+This workshop demonstrates how to deploy a multi-architectural Azure Kubernetes service with both AMD and Arm based nodes.

 Through instruqt you have been given: